£113 million contribution to the Perth and Kinross economy

 Perth College UHI contributes £113 million and supports 1,250 jobs throughout Perth and Kinross according to a new report.

-The independent economic impact assessment report was commissioned to assess the economic impact of Perth College UHI in 2019.
+The Perth College UHI Economic Impact Assessment report was commissioned to assess the economic impact of Perth College UHI in 2019.

 It was carried out by Biggar Economics to evaluate the national and regional contribution made by the University of the Highlands and Islands and academic partners as it approaches its tenth anniversary.
 Perth College UHI became part of the University in 2010.